Giving students, teachers, and parents an edge in dance education

 11. Buy Organic, Recycled, and Eco-Friendly Products

 From the snacks you offer, to the paper towels you use, to the cleaning products you put on your floors, there are plenty of options for going green.
-Check TheGreenOffice.com or the following link, if you’re not sure where to Find Eco-Friendly Office Supplies.
+Check TheGreenOffice.com or Amazon Green for electronics, lighting, and cleaning supplies (not to mention digital music and now books).

 12. Say No to Faux